eliaxelang007/Tello-Dart/README.md

 ## Usage

-Here's some sample code that shows how you can make a Tello takeoff, hover in the air for 5 seconds then land.
+Here's some sample code that shows how you can make a Tello takeoff, hover in the air for 5 seconds, and then land.

 An important thing to note here is that tello.disconnect() must be called to properly dispose of the sockets that connect to the tello.